Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Cluster Monitor and Peer Negotiation

 \subsection{Cluster Monitor}

 As stated above, the cluster monitor plays three key roles: tracking the cluster topology, detecting node and link changes, and monitoring network resources.

-\textbf{Cluster Topology Monitoring.} The primary task of the cluster monitor is to detect the overlay topology.
-In Chaos, this is handled by the scheduler, which tracks each node’s ID, state (e.g., active, failed, or standby), neighbors, and join time.
-This data helps scheduling algorithms (e.g., Algorithms \ref{alg:OptimalPartition} and \ref{alg:FeasibleAllocation}) identify neighbors $\mathcal{U}$ and quickly spot changes to trigger scaling events.
-It also supports DML systems like NetStorm \cite{li2024accelerating} to build their all-reduce strategies.
+\textbf{Cluster Topology Monitoring.} The primary task of the cluster monitor is to detect the overlay topology (an example is shown in Fig. \ref{fig:Motivation1}a).
+In Chaos, this is handled by a scheduler, which tracks each node's ID, state (e.g., active, failed, or standby), neighbors, and join time.
+This helps Algorithm \ref{alg:FeasibleAllocation} identify neighbors $\mathcal{U}$ and spot changes to trigger scaling events.

 \textbf{Cluster Event Monitoring.} In Chaos, scaling events are triggered by node and link changes.
-The cluster monitor listens for control messages to detect joins and exits, and uses heartbeat and probe messages to identify failures: \begin{itemize} \item \textit{Node joins:} When a new node joins, it sends a \textit{scale-out} message to the scheduler with its IP-port and available links, then Algorithms \ref{alg:OptimalPartition} and \ref{alg:FeasibleAllocation} are invoked. \item \textit{Node exits:} When a node leaves, it sends a \textit{scale-in} message to the scheduler. \item \textit{Node failure:} Chaos uses heartbeats to track liveness.
+The cluster monitor listens for control messages to detect joins and exits, and uses heartbeat and probe messages to identify failures: \begin{itemize} \item \textit{Node joins:} When a new node joins, it sends a \textit{scale-out} message to the scheduler with its IP-port and available links, then Algorithm \ref{alg:FeasibleAllocation} is invoked. \item \textit{Node exits:} When a node leaves, it sends a \textit{scale-in} message to the scheduler. \item \textit{Node failure:} Chaos uses heartbeats to track liveness.
 Each node sends a heartbeat to the scheduler every few seconds.
 If no heartbeat arrives within a set time, the node is considered lost, and \textit{scale-in} is triggered. \item \textit{Link joins:} To create a new link, a node sends a \textit{connect-link} message to the scheduler, specifying the target node. \item \textit{Link exits:} To remove a link, a node sends a \textit{disconnect-link} message to the scheduler, specifying the target node. \item \textit{Link failure:} Link failures are detected using probes.
 If two nodes fail to measure bandwidth or latency on a link, it is considered down, and one end sends a \textit{disconnect-link} message to the scheduler. \end{itemize}

 Table \ref{tab:commands} summarizes the scaling primitives used in Chaos.
 Scale-out causes the most delay due to the need to synchronize training state, while others involve only light communication delays that are negligible.
 For their implementation details, please go to Section \ref{sec:peer-negotiation-protocols}.